 At the time of writing the EGI CLIP is maintaining its own, separate Information Discovery system.
 Even though it is using the GLUE2 schema, some extensions and tweaks are not compatible with the canonical GLUE 2 specification.
 Hence Cloud Resource providers maintain local LDAP endpoints (usually deployed as a resource BDII) aggregated into a Cloud Platform Information Discovery service, which in turn allows access to the data using LDAP v3.

-provides an overview of the current realisations of the abstract Cloud Management Stack subsystem in the EGI CLIP.
+Figure 7 provides an overview of the current realisations of the abstract Cloud Management Stack subsystem in the EGI CLIP.
 It illustrates that each existing realisation inherits the obligation to implement the interaction points from the generalised parent Cloud Management stack.
 At the same time, the EGI Federated Clouds Task (funded through the EGI-InSPIRE project) gives Resource Providers a platform to share their implementation solutions for a commonly deployed specific Cloud Management stack (e.g. OpenNebula and OpenStack).

 Figure 7: Realisations of the abstract Cloud management stack component

-Through this collaboration Resource Providers gradually develop and mature deployment and configuration profiles around common Cloud Management stacks as illustrated in .
+Through this collaboration Resource Providers gradually develop and mature deployment and configuration profiles around common Cloud Management stacks as illustrated in Figure 7.
 These profiles will be documented and shared as blueprints available to the public.

 EGI Collaboration Platform